Previous Page Next Page

 • Explains whether the report was sent to a local office or was closed at SWI.

-• Does not discuss whether a report referred to a local office is open or closed.
+The intake specialist does not discuss whether a report referred to a local office is open or closed.
+This includes reports currently on screener workloads, as actions by the screener may determine the final path of the report.

 The intake specialist completes an I&R Other Business Call for these requests.